 A widely used form for biblical reflection

-A form of biblical reflection widely used follows.
+A form of biblical reflection widely used follows (sometimes called the “Oral Method” or “African Bible Study”).
 Built around three readings of the passage with a specific reflection after each reading, it currently goes by such names as the “oral” – sometimes “aural” — method.
 It makes all the participants peers and it connects with their daily lives easily.
 When using it, follow the directions in the notes.
 Some congregations have built their whole catechumenate around this method.
 Youth can work easily in groups using it, also.
 The simple format makes it easy to rotate leadership.

 Step 1.
 Each person shares his or her experience in the area of prayer from the previous session.
 (If this is the first session, begin with Step 2.)

 Step 2.
 Read the passage slowly (one person reads out loud).

 Step 3.
 In a period of silence, select the word or phrase that catches your attention (one minute).